 The good news is, now that I’ve had more than seven years to ruminate on the topic, I can provide almost surgical advice on putting together a Tokyo itinerary.
 The better news?
-As tourism to Japan resumes again after covid-19, there’s never been a better time to visit Tokyo.
+With the yen weak and the Japanese economy roaring back to strength, there’s never been a better time to visit Tokyo.

 Where to Stay in Tokyo

 Irrespective of how many nights in Tokyo you end up spending, a centrally-located place to stay is indispensable.
 This is why, regardless of the level of comfort or indeed luxury you prefer, parts of Tokyo such as Akasaka, Kanda and Ginza are more practical than more parts of the city like Shibuya, Shinjuku and Asakusa, even if the latter may be more interesting to explore than the former.